General Information & Policies

 Code of Conduct

 Questions?
 Please contact Leah Baker at the Worthington Education Center (450-6006).
-To report attendance (during the summer school term), please call 450-4107 (for classes at Worthington Academy/Phoenix) or 450-5500 (for classes at Worthington Park).
+To report attendance (during the summer school term), please follow guidance from the instructor and/or principal.

 - Student conduct during summer school is expected to be exemplary.
 Especially in this shortened period of instruction, time-consuming disciplinary actions are inappropriate and should be unnecessary.